microsoft/online-experimentation-metric-collections/genai/README.md

 Metrics contained in the GenAI metric collections are common GenAI-related measures such as token consumption and request latency.
 They are meant to be used, in combination with provided [Log Analytics summary rules](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/summary-rules?tabs=api) directly out-of-box with zero/minimal edits and consume logs created automatically by select instrumentation providers.

+>[!Tip]
+> If you do not have a pre-existing GenAI instrumentation provider, Traceloop with OpenLLMetry is an early adopter of the OpenTelemetry semantic conventions and has been vetted for use with Online Experimentation.

 ## GenAI metrics

 The following metrics are provided for all supported GenAI instrumentation providers: